| Anatomy of Adultery - 15 Steps of Unfaithfulness

 This article is a must read for every married person, those

+intending to marry and those presently engaged.
 How does adultery "happen?"
 People don't just decide

 one day to hop in bed and be unfaithful to their spouse.
 Adultery